 DIMENSION OF MONSTERS: Creatures, Possession & Lovecraftian Horror by Mark McLaughlin.

-Available as a paperback or on Kindle.
-FREE on Kindle Unlimited.
+Available as a paperback or FREE on Kindle Unlimited.

 With DIMENSION OF MONSTERS, I decided to present a selection of stories that were different from any others I’d ever written.
 The monsters, for the most part, had to be different, too, since I’ve written so many stories about assorted creatures over the years.
 I’ve already written about zombies and vampires, so I didn’t want all the other monsters to feel ignored or neglected!